跳到主要内容

 • Add a car element.

-Run the simulation
+Run the visualization

 Now the scenario is ready to play: you can connect the executable by clicking on the WebSocket button and click on play in Run mode.